SCAR/polr/README.md

     add_layer_switcher()
 ```

+## Projections

+OpenLayers is quite forgiving when it comes to projections: layers will
+typically be reprojected automatically to the map projection.
+That means
+that you can add a layer in longitude-latitude coordinates to a
+polar-projected map, and the layer will be reprojected as required.
+However, be aware that you might still encounter issues:

+- interpolation artifacts around the anti-meridian (e.g. when adding WMS
+  tiles in long-lat coordinates)

+- some functions also expect inputs to be in longitude and latitude
+  (e.g. `add_points`)

+- or encourage you to specify the projection (because it can’t always
+  automatically be deduced, e.g. `add_geojson`).

 ## Development notes

-polr provides bindings to the [openlayers](https://openlayers.org/)
+polr provides bindings to the [OpenLayers](https://openlayers.org/)
 javascript library, and uses the excellent `packer` package to
 facilitate the interactions between R and javascript.

 Some notes:

 - the majority of the package functionality is achieved with short R
-  functions that expose the underlying `openlayers` functions.
+  functions that expose the underlying OpenLayers functions.
 The R
   functions are found in the `R/` directory that will be familiar to R
   package developers.
 The corresponding javascript is in
   `srcjs/widgets/pol.js`